|

 Reconstructionist and New Age.
 He says the house is packed.
 Internationally

 known jazz musician Ben Sidran, a Madison resident, plays at services.
+Even better,

 Gates of Heaven Synagogue is on the National Register of Historic